networkit/networkit/README.md

 ### Use NetworKit as a library

+This paragraph explains how to use the NetworKit core C++ library in case it has been built from source.
+For how to use it when installed via package managers, best refer to the official documentation ([brew](https://brew.sh), [conda](https://docs.conda.io), [spack](https://spack.readthedocs.io/en/latest)).

-To use the previous compiled networkit library, you need to have it installed, and link it while compiling your project.
+In order to use the previous compiled networkit library, you need to have it installed, and link it while compiling your project.
 Use these instructions to compile and install NetworKit in `/usr/local`:

     cmake ..